RobertTalbert/discretecs/Video/scripts-module-2.md

 We've been looking at truth tables as a way to tell when a complex, molecular statement is true based on the truth values of the inputs.
 In the last video we saw how to make a truth table for a proposition that has intermediate steps.
 In this video, we'll wrap up our initial discussion of truth tables to look at two-variable statements that have multiple intermediate steps, and statements that have three variables.

-Let's begin by looking at the proposition "If (P or not Q), then (
+Let's begin by looking at the proposition "If (P or not Q), then ((not P) or Q)".
+This proposition has a bit more complexity than some of the others here and it's not obvious at all when this statement should be true.
+So let's make a truth table for it.

+We'll begin as we normally do, by setting up one column for each of the input variables.
+Then let's go ahead and make a row for every combination of the truth values of those inputs.
+Since there are two inputs, there will be four combinations and I'm going to put those here in the same order as we have been doing.

+Now we need to
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTQ0OTU0MzkxN119
+eyJoaXN0b3J5IjpbMTE3MjQ0NjY5NF19
 -->